|home||[ writing ]||bicycle repair||travel|

 convert data between Google Earth and Garmin's format.)

 Total weight, including backpack, should not exceed 10 kg much.
+Mine is usually 8 to 8.5 kg, plus a camera fanny pack.
 If you need to carry extra hiking boots or camping gear, you may be looking at 15 kg or more, but you better know what you are doing because it will not be fun to lug around.
 Still better than suitcases or multiple bags though.
 Remember that you can do laundry pretty much anywhere on the planet, and that it's easy to buy a sweater or other items if and when you need them.
 Once, when I found the Himalaya mountains much colder than expected, I simply went and bought a very nice and absurdly cheap Cashmere sweater that I still have.
 You will have problems meeting the 10 kg target, weighing each little piece and pondering its usefulness, but trust me, it's well worth the trouble.
 You'll meet plenty of fellow travelers who moan that they brought too much but you'll never meet anyone who thinks they brought too little!

 Ok, down to the details.
 Here is my packing list.
 The web is awash with packing list recommendations but I have used and refined this one for dozens of tours to distant countries and it has served me well.
 Carry items marked with an asterisk (*) in an easily accessible place while flying to your destination.